human-internet/humanid-spam-filter/README.txt

 == Description ==

-HumanID is an anonymous, bot-resistant authentication for safer online communities.
-Non-profit and open source, the project was started in 2022 by the Foundation for a Human Internet.
-With the help of Mozilla and Harvard, we’re on a mission to #FixTheInternet
-HumanID Spam Filter stops spammers and spam bots from commenting on your posts.
+humanID's anti-bot authentication has been created by the Foundation for a Human Internet, a Harvard & Mozilla-backed nonprofit. humanID protects users anonymity, while stopping automated and previously blocked users.
+This means that website-owners have to spent up to 90% less time reviewing comments, while end users do not have to struggle with annoying CAPTCHAs

 == Installation ==

 1. Download the plugin
 2. Install and activate
 3. Update permalinks
-4. Navigate to HID Spam Filter from the admin panel
+4. Navigate to hID Setup from the admin panel

 == Changelog ==